rasmuskl/blog-hexo-rasmuskl/source/_posts/2009-02-23-code-coverage-what-you-need-to-know.markdown

 ## The Inverse Property

-One of the things I like best about code coverage is it’s quality as an inverse property – that is, a tool that can specifically tell me which parts of my code that I have not tested.
+One of the things I like best about code coverage is it's quality as an inverse property - that is, a tool that can specifically tell me which parts of my code that I have not tested.
 This is a clear signal that you need to be more careful when touching this code.

 This is also one of the reasons that I actually like to remove tests that either are very low quality or haven’t kept up to date with the intent of the code they are testing.
 The ideal solution is to rewrite the tests to match the intent of the code / desired quality, but this is not always realistic.
 To me, such tests are more harmful than no tests at all – they give a false sense of security and will only confuse if anyone look at them.
 At least if there is no tests my coverage tool can tell me there is a problem in this part of the system.